firolightfog/Yolow/README.md

 ![image](https://user-images.githubusercontent.com/34127628/177716736-c3e5015c-f4cc-47f2-a232-451239b25a2f.png)

+### PushMeMore
+An expander for PushMeSeq.
+It adds additional tracks, it can clone the sequence of the 'mother module' and divide its clock signal.

 ### SeqP5
 A tricky 4-step sequencer that returns one of the 5 input sources according to the knob selections.
 To advance the step you need a clock (see CLK).
 Red LEDs indicate the active step, yellow LEDs indicate the currently selected input.
 Setting any of the knobs to zero will randomly forward one of the input sources.